RAKWireless/WisCore-SDK/README.md

 * The WisCore-SDk depends on "OpenWrt", so before compiler you need install some tools - [Installation for SDK](https://wiki.openwrt.org/doc/howto/buildroot.exigence)

-* compile tools for WisCore - [Download Compile tools](https://github.com/RAKWireless/WisCore/tree/master/compile-tools)
+* Get compile tools for WisCore

 ## Product